IdanErgaz/weightTracker-ansible2/README.md

 ```

-# Repeat the copy key and flag check for ALL nodes!
+## Repeat the copy key and flag check for ALL nodes!

-# Exit to be on the controller > Edit the hosts file (On Master)
+# Exit to be on the controller machine (user ctrl D )> Edit the hosts file (On Master)

-### Update hosts file in editor
+## Update hosts file in editor
 ```
-sudo vi ~/weightTracker-ansible/hosts.txt
+sudo vi ~/weightTracker-ansible2/hosts.txt
 type i (for insert)
 Update the ip according to the vmss instances ips. as following: